 In-Home Care / Consumer Direction

-One of the alternatives to nursing home care, Medicaid-funded in-home care, is a very popular option.
+Medicaid-funded in-home care is one alternative to nursing home care.
 With this type of long-term care, Medicaid beneficiaries receive care services (and benefits) to promote independent living in their own home or the home of a friend or family member.
-Many families who serve as informal (unpaid) caregivers for loved ones find this an especially good option.
-This is because the services and benefits provided via Medicaid can supplement the care the informal caregiver is providing, allowing the individual in need of care to continue to live at home.
+Many families who serve as informal (unpaid) caregivers for loved ones find this an especially good option, as Medicaid services and benefits can supplement the care already being provided.
+This allows the individual in need of care to continue to live at home.

 Consumer direction of Medicaid-funded in-home care may be an option, depending on the state in which one resides and the Medicaid program.
 Program participants may be allotted a cash budget to select the services and supports, including how frequently, and when, care is received.
 Most commonly, self-directed care allows program participants to hire and manage the caregiver of their choosing to provide personal care, supervision, companionship, and homemaker services.
-Family members, such as adult children, are often hired as caregivers, and sometimes, even spouses can be hired.
-This ability to self-direct care can be particularly beneficial for family caregivers who have given up work to care for a loved one, as they can be compensated for providing care.
+Family members, such as adult children, are often hired, and many states even allow spouses to be hired.
+This can be particularly beneficial for family caregivers who can no longer work outside the home since they can be compensated for providing care.

-To be eligible for in-home care, and hence, Medicaid paying for it, one must meet functional and financial eligibility criteria.
-Specific requirements vary based on the state and the specific program.
+To be eligible for Medicaid-funded in-home care, one must meet functional and financial eligibility criteria.
+Specific requirements vary based on the state and the program.
 To see state specific criteria, click here.

 To learn more about Medicaid-funded in-home care, the programs through which it is provided, and eligibility requirements, click here.